Tommy Steele: Actor

 The increase in home-grown musical talent during the 1950s and 1960s allowed Steele to progress to a career in stage and film musicals, leaving behind his pop-idol identity.
 In 1957, he was voted the seventh-most-popular actor at the British box office.

-In 1960, a tour of Australia had not been particularly successful and upon his return to England he received two offers, one to star in the play Billy Liar, the other to join the Old Vic Company.
+In 1960, a tour of Australia had not been particularly successful, and upon his return to England he received two offers, one to star in the play Billy Liar, the other to join the Old Vic Company.
 He chose the latter.
+In 1960 it was announced he would star in King of the Castle produced by Raymond Stross, but the film appears not to have been made.

-In the West End, he appeared in She Stoops to Conquer, and played the title role of Hans Christian Andersen.
+In the West End, Steele appeared in She Stoops to Conquer, and played the title role of Hans Christian Andersen.
 On film, he recreated his London and Broadway stage role in Half a Sixpence and starred in The Happiest Millionaire and Finian's Rainbow.
 In this last film, he played Og, the leprechaun turning human and co-starred with Petula Clark and Fred Astaire.
 In 1968, British exhibitors voted him the fourth most popular star at the local box office.
 The following year, he starred with Stanley Baker in the period drama Where's Jack?

 In April 1971, Steele starred in his own show, Meet Me in London, originating in Las Vegas before a limited run at London's Adelphi Theatre.
 The London production was troubled when Steele demanded cuts to the first act on opening night.
 Singer Clodagh Rodgers refused to accommodate the cuts, and walked out fifteen minutes before the first night curtain.
 She was eventually replaced by Susan Maughan.

 In 1978, Steele performed in a TV movie version of Gilbert and Sullivan's The Yeomen of the Guard (misspelt as "The Yeoman..."), singing the role of the hapless jester Jack Point.